 Further guidance from the WSIB prior to January 1, 2013 would be beneficial for all home renovators and home owners themselves, many of whom will have to pay higher fees to their renovators due to their increased insurance premiums.

 The question of what constitutes a general partnership versus a cost sharing arrangement has important tax consequences for professional corporations and is an issue increasingly being reviewed by CRA.
-The main tax advantage for professionals using a cost sharing arrangement is the ability for each professional to take advantage of the $500,000 small business deduction.
+The main tax advantage for professionals using a cost sharing arrangement is the ability for each professional to take advantage of the $500, for sale 000 small business deduction.
 On the other hand, should the professionals be viewed by CRA as being in a partnership, they collectively could only apply for the small business deduction once.
 This can have a dramatic influence on the tax rate paid by each professional.

 Unfortunately there is no easy to apply rules to determine if the professional corporation would be considered a partnership.
 The essential question is this – is the relationship between professionals carried on in common.
 For example: